rxmario/h1-admin-bot/README.md

 -   **/wl manage \<discord> \<grant|deny>**: Grants or denies access to the specified user.
 -   **/wl scan \<days>**: Checks for Discord accounts that: 1) Got created and joined the same day 2) Have left the server or 3) Are a maximum of \<days> days old.
 -   **/worldstats**: Shows a portion of the total statistics of the current season.
--   **/leaderboard**: Displays the current Top 10 players with the most kills on the server.
 -   **/kd \<name>**: Shows all statistics as well as the player's KD.
 (Case sensitive)
 -   **/help**: Provides an overview of all available commands.